Kicking You When You're Already Down: The Multipronged Impact of Austerity on Crime: Data and Setting

 \subsection{Other Data}

 We match in a variety of additional data that we use as control variables in our regressions and for further analyses.
 From the Police Workforce England and Wales Statistics, we obtain police force area (PFA)-level information on the number of (full-time equivalent) police officers.
-From the Annual Population Survey and The Annual Survey of Hours and Earnings we obtain district-level labour market data.
+From the Annual Population Survey and The Annual Survey of Hours and Earnings we obtain district-level labor market data.
 From the Office for National Statistics we obtain district-level and PFA-level population counts, and age-specific breakdown of population.
 From the Department for Communities and Local Government we obtain neighborhood-level Indeces of Multiple Deprivation (IMD) for 2010.\\

 {}Table \ref{tab:LAD_summ_stats_crime_austerity_1} presents summary statistics for the key variables in our main analyses.
 Note that the crime rates are monthly crime rates.
 Given our focus on both crime rates and crime concentration, we restrict our attention to the 234 urban districts in England and Wales.
-The concept of crime concentration feels less appropriate in rural districts.